mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 [box-acct-link]: http://www.itworld.com/article/2833267/it-management/how-box-com-allowed-a-complete-stranger-to-delete-all-my-files.html

-[^lastpass]: Lastpass is the only service I have entirely abandonned as a result of researching this problem.
-Multiple friends and acquaintances have reported that through the end of 2013, their personal LastPass accounts were compromised as a result of associating them with an organization's LastPass Enterprise account.
-Perhaps LastPass's policies have changed since, but I've abandonned cloud-synced password managers entirely at this point.
+[^lastpass]: Lastpass is the only service I have abandonned entirely.
+Many friends and acquaintances reported the compromise of their personal LastPass account as a result of associating them with an organization's LastPass Enterprise account, as recently as mid-2013, despite LastPass's [stated policy on account ownership][lp-acct-link].
+Perhaps LastPass's policies have changed since, but I no longer trust cloud-synced password managers at this point anyway.

 ## A Straightforward Solution